Table of Contents

 Are personal guitar lessons worth it?

 Yes, personal guitar lessons are one of the best ways to learn the instrument.
-When you can work with a professional instructor who can answer your questions and provide you with personal instruction, you will advance much quicker.
+When you can work with a professional instructor who can answer your questions, you will progress faster.

 Why are guitar lessons so expensive?

 Guitar lessons can be expensive because you are requiring the time of another person.
 This might be the career of a player, and so the cost is reflective of their time.
 And perhaps a small cut to the music school they work out of.
 It is best to look around to find the best deal from a private instructor.